isovera/foia.gov-enhancements/docs/annual-report-data-app.md

  * `agencyFinderDataProgress`: The amount of progress made in populating the agencyComponent store.
  * `selectedAgency` : An array of agencies or components that have been selected in the report form.
  * `isDisabled`: A boolean indicating that the field is disabled.
+ * `agencyComponentDisplayError`: A boolean indicating that a validation error message should be displayed.

 Example Use:
 ```